Asian Lime and Hoisin Marinated Chicken (EXTRA Fragrant!)

 Instructions

-- Chop the vegetables: onion, capsicum, and mushrooms.
+- Prepare ingredients – Slice the onion, capsicum, and mushrooms.

-- Cut the boneless chicken thighs into small pieces.
+- Cut the chicken thighs into small pieces.

-- Pour the marinade over the chicken, cover it with plastic wrap and refrigerate for at least 30 min (the longest it marinates the best).
+- Pour the marinade over the chicken pieces, cover with plastic wrap, and refrigerate for at least 30 minutes (the longer it marinates, the more flavorful it becomes).

-- Separate the chicken from its marinade sauce.
-Add chicken, capsicum and mushrooms to the pan and cook together with the onions for 2 min.
-Chicken should not be cooked all the way through at this stage.
+- Separate the chicken from the marinade, reserving the marinade.
+Add the chicken pieces, capsicum, and mushrooms to the pan and cook with the onions for about 2 minutes (the chicken should not be fully cooked yet).

-- Let it simmer uncovered for 10 min or until chicken/vegetables are cooked and the sauce has thickened.
+- Let it simmer uncovered for about 10 minutes, or until the chicken is cooked through, vegetables are tender, and the sauce has thickened.